EmergeTools/emerge-android/snapshots/README.md

 And many more features!

-## Quickstart (~10 minutes)
+## Quickstart (<10 minutes)

-This is a quick setup guide to set up end-to-end snapshots as in about 10 minutes.
+This is a quick setup guide to set up end-to-end snapshots in about 10 minutes.
 For a full guide on setting up Emerge snapshots, see the [full documentation](https://docs.emergetools.com/docs/android-snapshots-v1).